Ryan Sessegnon

 Sessegnon made his breakthrough in the Fulham senior side in 2016, aged 16.
 He made an instant impact, becoming the first footballer born in the 2000s to score a goal in a first-team game in the professional English leagues, and the youngest player to score in a Championship match.
 In 2017–18, his second season, Sessegnon helped Fulham achieve promotion to the Premier League via the play-offs, scoring fifteen goals and winning numerous personal awards.
 He totalled 120 games and 25 goals for Fulham, before joining Tottenham for a £25 million fee in 2019.
+Sessegnon rejoined Fulham in July 2024 on a free transfer.

 Early life and career

-Sessegnon was born in Roehampton, Greater London into a family of Beninese descent.
-He has a twin brother, Steven, who plays for Charlton Athletic on loan from Fulham, while their elder brother, Chris, is a semi-professional footballer.
+Sessegnon was born in Roehampton, Greater London into a family of Beninese and Ivorian descent.
+He has a twin brother, Steven, who plays for Wigan Athletic, while their elder brother, Chris, is a semi-professional footballer.
 Sessegnon is also a cousin of the Beninese international footballer Stéphane Sessègnon.

 As a child, Sessegnon, alongside brother Steven, played for local club Wandgas FC.
 In 2008, at the age of nine, the pair signed for Fulham, initially joining their under-9s side.
 Originally a central striker at youth level, he was moved to left back as he progressed.
 He has cited fellow left-sided players Luke Shaw and Gareth Bale as players he looked up to when he was young, saying, 'when Shaw was at Southampton he was a left-back and I loved watching him bomb up and down the wing, create goals, score goals, so I think I try to emulate that.'

 Sessegnon attended Coombe Boys' School in New Malden, London, close to Fulham's Motspur Park training ground.
 With both brothers in the team, Coombe Boys won youth competition the ESFA PlayStation Schools' Cup in both 2014 and 2015, Ryan scoring twice in the 2015 final.
 By the 2015–16 season, Sessegnon had become a regular for Fulham's Under-18 side, despite only being 15.